 Aside from a pup’s genetic inclinations, a Labrador Retriever’s quality of life will also influence its lifespan.
 A well-balanced diet, enough exercise and living in a non-stressful environment will all contribute to a longer healthier life.

-A dog’s diet should be composed of protein, grains and some vegetables.
+A dog’s diet should be composed of protein, grains, and some vegetables.
 Animal protein should be the main component of a dog’s diet, around 50% – 60% of its meal.
-Followed by 30% – 40% grains and then fruit and vegetables at around 10%.
+Followed by 30% – 40% grains and then fruit and vegetables such as carrots and celery at around 10%.

 Labrador Retrievers need exercise to stay fit and healthy.
-They are a larger breed which also means they need longer walks.
+They are a larger breed which also means they need long walks (so, be sure to have plenty of poo bags).
 How much time a Labrador should have for exercise depends on his energy levels.
 A rule of thumb is one hour of exercise per day for adult Labrador Retrievers.
 This figure might decrease once he’s a senior dog or might be higher for an energetic Lab.

 The mental stimulation of play and exploring outside is also important for a Labrador’s health.
 Dogs that don’t receive enough mental stimulation or are always left indoors are at greater risk of depression and stress.